-When you first bring home a skunk cleaner shrimp, you will need to be very careful to slowly acclimate the shrimp to the conditions of your aquarium.
-Skunk cleaner shrimp are very susceptible to shock, so it is recommended that the shrimp be acclimated very slowly by the drip acclimation technique, and this should be executed over the course of an hour or longer.
+When you first bring home a scarlet skunk cleaner shrimp, you will need to be very careful to slowly acclimate the shrimp to the conditions of your aquarium.
+Scarlet skunk cleaner shrimp are very susceptible to shock, so it is recommended that the shrimp be acclimated very slowly by the drip acclimation technique, and this should be executed over the course of an hour or longer.

-They are certainly reef safe.
+They are certainly one of several types of reef safe shrimp.
 While they have been known to occasionally nip at corals, this is very rare in this particular species.
 Unlike other reef aquarium species that can be aggressive and territorial when kept with other members of the same (or similar) species, you can certainly keep more than one skunk cleaner shrimp in your tank, as long as you provide sufficient food.

-Cleaner shrimps are NOT COMPATIBLE (sorry, I didn’meannt to shout that) with fish species that eat shrimps.
-So no hawkfish, pufferfish, flame angelfish (I found that out the hard way).
+Cleaner shrimps are NOT COMPATIBLE (sorry, I didn’t mean to shout that) with saltwater fish species that eat shrimps.
+So no hawkfish, pufferfish, flame cardinalfish (I found that out the hard way).

-Reasons to add a skunk cleaner shrimp to your tank
+Reasons to add a Scarlet Skunk Cleaner Shrimp to your tank

 You could certainly have a reef aquarium without adding a skunk cleaner shrimp, but there are a few reasons to add a skunk cleaner shrimp to your tank today: